powerseb/powerseb.github.io/_posts/2023-02-26-Another-phishing-tool.md

 Ultimately this provides an attacker with multiple possible further attacks - e.g., export of the session cookies and logon with those, extraction of data by use of a keylogger on the noVNC machine, manipulation of the network traffic to prevent a logout and then takeover the session ... etc.

 With this concept established let's see what a noob as I can add to that.
 The basic concept is easy to understand but, if I wanted to setup such a phishing infrastructure, I was confronted with a lot of questions.
-So started my adventure to build an  `easy` setup, which works out-of-the-box (like `Evilgnix`).
+So started my adventure to build an  `easy` setup, which works out-of-the-box (like the great [Evilginx](https://github.com/kgretzky/evilginx2)).
 As a result I prepared a tool / template, which should help others to easily setup a scalable `noVNC` based phishing infrastructure and can easily be used in real world scenarios - so let's start.

 ![Make it easy!](easy.jpg)